Policy Information

 2.1 Overall risk

-2.1.3 The University has a risk management framework to manage major business risks which it reviews regularly as well as an internal control framework to manage University processes.
+2.1.2 The University has a risk management framework to manage major business risks which it reviews regularly as well as an internal control framework to manage University processes.
 These frameworks are overseen by the Board of Governors and also reviewed by our internal audit service.
-The internal auditor has given substantial assurance to the University for three out of the last four years.
+The internal auditors continue to give substantial assurance to the University.
 These risks include monitoring the University’s financial sustainability and its ability to meet quality and standards of its courses and also to recruit students.

-2.1.4 In addition to effective management of ongoing activities, UWL has active business continuity plans to ensure that it can manage unforeseen incidents and protect the student experience.
-It has plans at both institutional and school/college level to monitor and respond to major business risks, in particular loss of premises, complete IT failure, major pandemic affecting high numbers of staff, and combination of loss the above.
+2.1.3 In addition to effective management of ongoing activities, UWL has active business continuity plans to ensure that it can manage unforeseen incidents and protect the student experience.
+It has plans at both institutional and school/college levels to monitor and respond to major business risks, in particular loss of premises, complete IT failure, major pandemic affecting high numbers of staff, and a combination of the above.
 Business Continuity Planning is updated regularly to deal with changes in structures, estate, systems and services.
-This planning enables the University to react quickly to issues beyond its control such as the pandemic.
+This planning enables the University to react quickly to issues beyond its control.

-2.1.5 The University does not consider that it will be required to close courses apart from those where there is little student demand or employer demand in the case of apprenticeships.
+2.1.4 The University does not consider that it will be required to close courses apart from those where there is little student demand or employer demand in the case of apprenticeships.
 In these cases, the University has a commitment to ‘teach out’ all students already registered to ensure the student experience or to make appropriate alternative arrangements.
-However, if the University was required to close a course as a result of issues beyond its control, such as the current COVID-19 situation, and it could not find suitable provisions elsewhere, it would have sufficient funds to provide appropriate refunds and compensation in line with this Plan.
+However, if the University was required to close a course as a result of issues beyond its control and it could not find suitable provisions elsewhere, it would have sufficient funds to provide appropriate refunds and compensation in line with this Plan.

 2.2 Risks to courses and modules